Pointers & References

 Systems and Performance Language

-Valgrind-clean solutions for STL, RAII, and template assignments, with ownership diagrams on every smart-pointer pattern.
-The most-deducted bug in Machine Structures labs (Berkeley CS61C, CMU 15-213, U of T CSC258, Manchester COMP25212, NUS CS2100, IIT Bombay CS232) is use-after-free where a unique_ptr is dereferenced after std::move, the exact failure mode our tutors annotate inline with -fsanitize=address output.
-Verified CS graduates from EPFL Lausanne, Purdue, U of Toronto, Manchester, NUS, and IIT, starting at $20 per task, 12-hour average turnaround.
+Valgrind-clean solutions for STL, RAII, and template assignments, with an ownership diagram on every smart-pointer pattern.
+The single biggest deduction in a memory-management assignment is use-after-free, where a unique_ptr is dereferenced after std::move, the exact failure mode our tutors annotate inline with AddressSanitizer output.
+Verified CS graduates with memory-safety depth, from $20 per task, 12-hour average turnaround.

 Why C++

-Valgrind-clean solutions for STL, RAII, and template assignments, with ownership diagrams on every smart-pointer pattern.
-The most-deducted bug in Machine Structures labs (Berkeley CS61C, CMU 15-213, U of T CSC258, Manchester COMP25212, NUS CS2100, IIT Bombay CS232) is use-after-free where a unique_ptr is dereferenced after std::move, the exact failure mode our tutors annotate inline with -fsanitize=address output.
-Verified CS graduates from EPFL Lausanne, Purdue, U of Toronto, Manchester, NUS, and IIT, starting at $20 per task, 12-hour average turnaround.
+Valgrind-clean solutions for STL, RAII, and template assignments, with an ownership diagram on every smart-pointer pattern.
+The single biggest deduction in a memory-management assignment is use-after-free, where a unique_ptr is dereferenced after std::move, the exact failure mode our tutors annotate inline with AddressSanitizer output.
+Verified CS graduates with memory-safety depth, from $20 per task, 12-hour average turnaround.

 Topics covered